 There are good transport links however you choose to travel and once you get here it’s simple to get around under your own steam or by public transport.

 Greater Anglia operates a half-hourly train service between Norwich and London Liverpool Street with local connecting services within East Anglia.
-Average journey time from London is 1 hour 50 minutes.
+Average journey time from London is 1 hour 50 minutes, however there are now multiple services that take around 1 hour 30.
 There are connecting services from the Midlands, the north of England and Scotland via Peterborough.

 To improve safety and replace old equipment, Network Rail is installing modern technology in place of mechanical signalling on the Norwich-Yarmouth-Lowestoft line.
 This work will result in major changes to train services, which may affect your journey.
 Please check before you travel at www.greateranglia.co.uk/alterations or phone the Network Rail helpline on 03457 11 41 41.
 Work will continue intermittently until 30 April 2019.

 Major trunk roads to the Broads are the M11, A11, A12, A140 and A14 from London, the South East of England, ferry ports and the Channel Tunnel.
 The A14, A11, A47, A17 and A1 serve the Midlands and the North.